CaesarIV/LeBlobJames/README.md

 - [ ] Need to apply a **Sharpe ratio** like objective function.

-- [ ] Need to diffuse energy / food through the cells ie transport the food in the organism this way it has to have connection line.
+- [x] Need to diffuse energy / food through the cells ie transport the food in the organism this way it has to have connection line.
+STILL NO CONNECTION LINES!

-- [ ] Need to add the ability of cells to move around in semi random way.
+- [x] Need to add the ability of cells to move around in semi random way.